theCodeFox/BE-hive-news/README.md

 ## Running the tests

 The automated tests are in the spec folder on route.
-To run:
+To run TDD:

 ```
 npm test
 ```

+If you wish to test using a REST client then I would recomment [Insomnia](https://insomnia.rest/)

 ### Break down into end to end tests